 Internal Medicine - Dr. Andrew Woolcock

 NO PASSPORT REQUIRED!
-Learn about veterinary Internal Medicine focused on immune mediated diseases and ______ while on your beach vacation in Honolulu Hawaii.
+Learn about veterinary Internal Medicine focused on immune mediated diseases and Dentistry while on your beach vacation in Honolulu Hawaii.
 The Alohilani Hotel is right across from the beach and has everything you need for snorkeling, kayaking, surfing and more.
-Cocktail hour will be on a glass floor over the giant aquarium overlooking beautiful Waikiki!
+Welcome Mingle will be on a glass floor over the giant aquarium overlooking beautiful Waikiki!